-The thirteenth century saw many attacks on the town by French forces including the almost successful 1216 siege of the castle by Prince Louis and a great raid of 1295 when 10,000 French burnt most of Dover to the ground.
+The thirteenth century saw many attacks on the town by French forces, The 1216 siege of the castle by Prince Louis was very close to being successful, whilst the great raid of 1295 saw 10,000 Frenchmen burn most of Dover to the ground.

 The Cinque Ports

-Today the Cinque ports have only a ceremonial role, but locally a base for the Lord Warden of the Ports is still provided at Walmer Castle, and new Lords Warden are always installed at Dover.
+Today the Cinque ports have only a ceremonial role, but locally a base for the Lord Warden of the Ports is still provided at Walmer Castle.
+Similarly, new Lords Warden are always installed at Dover.

 After the Norman Conquest many new stone churches and religious houses were built.
-Much of Dover's medieval history concerns the various churches and religious houses which were established in and around the town.
+These churches make up much of Dover's rich medieval history:

-St. Mary's Church : St. Mary's Church is of early Norman origin built on the foundations of a Roman structure.
+- St. Mary's Church : St. Mary's Church was built on the foundations of a Roman structure in early Norman times.